mrjasonweaver/mrjasonweaver/README.md

 ## 👋 Hi, I’m Jason
-I’m a Senior Frontend Engineer specializing in React.
+I’m a Senior Frontend Engineer from Austin, Texas.

 <!---
 mrjasonweaver/mrjasonweaver is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.